cstriker421/frontend1-aulas/README.md

 ### 🖥 Local Testing
 1. Download or clone the repository.
-2. Run using a local development server:
+2. Launch using a local development server:
-   - **Recommended:** Use Live Server in VS Code.
+   - **Recommended:** VS Code Live Server extension.
+   - Alternative: Python `http.server`
-   - Or run with Python: `python -m http.server`
+     Run: `python -m http.server`
-3. Visit `http://localhost:8000` in your browser.
+3. Open `http://localhost:8000` in your browser.

-> **Note:** Fetching JSON (`data.json`) will not work via `file://` due to a CORS error — a local server is required.
+> **Important:**
+> Fetching `data.json` **requires a local server** — browsers block JSON fetches via `file://` for security (CORS).

 ---

 ## License
-This project is for **educational use only** and is not affiliated with or endorsed by Arrowhead Game Studios or Sony.
-All game assets referenced are the property of their respective owners.
+This project is for **educational use only** and is not affiliated with or endorsed by *Arrowhead Game Studios*, *Sony Interactive Entertainment*, or any official *Helldivers 2* property.
+All referenced game assets remain the property of their respective owners.

 ---

 ## Future Development Ideas
-- Add dark/light mode toggle
+- Add dark/light mode toggle ✅ *(Implemented!)*
-- Enable user profiles and save/load preferences
+- Enable user profiles and save/load preferences ✅ *(Partially implemented: name and theme storage)*
-- Add backend for article management (Node.js or Firebase)
+- Add backend for article management (Node.js, Firebase)
-- Embed video showcases or gameplay tips
+- Embed videos and images
+- Improve mobile responsiveness
+- Expand JSON and API integrations for dynamic content

+---

+## Notes
+> This wiki is a living project and will continue to evolve as new lessons are learned.
+> "Managed Democracy is non-negotiable.
+Spread managed democracy across the galaxy!"